Reading and Phonics

 Shared Books and Book Talk:

+Reading books should not be the only experience your child encounters on their reading journey.
 "Real books" enable children to engage with a greater variety of characters and be exposed to more complex vocabulary and story lines.
 These books also offer opportunities to develop further reading skills...

 "Book Talk" such as this promotes communication and thinking skills, leading to better understanding.